+When you visit Paris you simply must explore the Eiffel Tower.
 This Piece de Resistance does not disappoint.
-We’ve all seen it in pictures and on TV, but the first glance of the huge, glimmering, steel structure, was pretty breathtaking.
+We’ve seen it in pictures and on TV, but our first glimpse of this huge, glimmering, steel structure, was pretty breathtaking.

-Important to note when traveling with the circus, they seem to be a magnet for street vendors.
+Important to note when visiting Paris with kids, they seem to be a magnet for street vendors.
 There are packs and packs of them in Paris, selling everything from miniature Eiffel Towers, fake Prada purses, to bongs in the shape of rather large penises (which were a huge hit with the circus!)
-As with most countries, it’s best to avoid speaking with these fine people, unless you plan to make a purchase, or happen to like being followed by dodgy looking men with back packs.
+As with most countries, it’s best to avoid engaging, unless you plan to make a purchase.

-Obviously France is known for it’s Haute Cuisine, but we’ve found it’s just not practical or worth the expense when traveling with the circus, so we headed to our trusty street vendor.
-Seriously, we’ve had some of the best meals from street vendors on our many travels, although you obviously have to choose very carefully!
-A jamon and fromage baguette, piece of pizza, two chocolate croissants, beer (cause you can drink on the streets in Europe!), Fanta and large Nutella crepe, was our meal from heaven!
+Obviously France is known for it’s delicious cuisine, however we’ve found it’often practical (and equally delicious) when traveling with the circus to visit a trusty street vendor.
+Seriously, we’ve had some of the best meals from street vendors on our travels, although you obviously have to choose very carefully!
+We sat on the bank of the River Seine and feasted on jamon and fromage baguette, chocolate croissants, vin rouge (because you can drink on the streets in Europe), and large nutella crepes, for the most delicious meal.

-I didn’t realize how many boobies and penises were actually there, until I visited with my children.
+I didn’t realize how many boobies and penises were actually located in this museum, until I visited with my kids.
 After checking out Venus de Milo, we headed to the Mona Lisa.
 “Mom, I think she’s thinking about Pokemon’s” – Julian age 6, “No Julian, I bet she’s thinking about soccer!” – Sebastian age 9.

-Dinner that evening was an interesting conversation of why artists didn’t cover up their subjects?
-Why do French people answer in English when Mom (who used to be comfortably fluent in French) speaks to them in French?
-And what does champagne taste like?
-I didn’t have great answers for the first two questions, but I had the best answer for the last question.
+Dinner that evening was an animated conversation of why artists didn’t cover up their subjects and what does champagne taste like?
+I didn’t have a great answer for the first question, but I had the best answer for the second question.
 “Taste it sweetie!”
-That’s right… I confess… call me a bad mom, but I let my 6 and 9 year olds taste champagne for the first time.
-What better place to taste champagne for the first time with the one woman who will love them for ever, and will never ever leave them?
+That’s right, I confess.
+Call me a bad mom, but I let my 6 and 9 year olds taste champagne for the first time.
+What better place to taste champagne for the first time with the woman who will love them for ever.
 “Yum, Mom, I can see why you drink that stuff… it tastes great” – Sebastian – age 9.
 I was secretly thrilled that my boys had great taste.

-So to conclude, Paris is magical for all ages.
-The classic sights of the Sacre Coeur, Eiffel Tower, Louvre, Seine, Notre Dame, Champs Elysees and Pantheon, are all fun, doable, and exciting when traveling with the circus… as long as you stop for ample Nutella Crepes and Vin Rouge along the way!
+So to conclude, Paris with kids is magical.
+The sights of the Sacre Coeur, Eiffel Tower, Louvre, Seine, Notre Dame, Champs Elysees and Pantheon, are all fun, doable, and exciting when traveling with the circus… as long as you stop for ample Nutella Crepes and Vin Rouge along the way!

-Au Revoir, a bientôt mon ami – and I hope you take your precious circus to experience champagne in ‘the city of love’ some time soon!
+Au Revoir, a bientôt mon ami – and I hope you visit Paris with kids to experience champagne in ‘the city of love’ some time soon!